machinat/sociably/website/docs/introducing-jsx.md

 ![Example Message as view](./assets/example-message-as-view.png)

 Such an expression is the basic unit to advance a conversation.
-In Machinat, we build an _expression view_ like:
+In Sociably, we build an _expression view_ like:

 ```js
 await reply(